The Beauville-Bogomolov class as a characteristic class: Monodromy invariant classes

 \subsection{Monodromy invariant classes $\kappa_i(\F)$ over $\M(v)\times \M(v)$}

 Set $\M:=\M_H(v)$.
 Assume that a universal sheaf $\E$ exists over $S\times \M$.
-(This assumption will be dropped later).
-A choice of a stable sheaf $E$ in $\M$ yields a lift of the class $e_v$, given in (\ref{eq-e-x}), to a class in the bounded derived category of coherent sheaves $D_{Coh}^b(\M)$.
+A choice of a stable sheaf $G$ in $\M$ yields a lift of the class $e_v$, given in (\ref{eq-e-x}), to a class in the bounded derived category of coherent sheaves $D^b_{Coh}(\M)$.
 Avoiding such a choice, we construct instead a natural class over $\M\times \M$.

 Let $\pi_{ij}$ be the projection from $\M\times S\times \M$ onto the product of the $i$-th and $j$-th factors.
 Consider the following object in the bounded derived category of coherent sheaves over $\M\times \M$: